agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 or how a bicycle works.
 How is it possible to deliver this in a hypothesis-observation framework.
-I want to conclude for now that the observation-hypothesis framework might not work in this case while explaining a concept Revenge or Grow.
+I want to conclude for now that the observation-hypothesis framework might not work in this case while explaining a concept such as 'Revenge or Grow'.
 I need to look at few other essays and work this out.

 **Rule #6: flow**